schadenfred/proscrypt-koans/README.md

 ## koan 1.1: Terminal or Console

-If you've never used your terminal before, the terminal is to the developer what the light saber is to Darth Vader, what incognito mode is to the sex addict, and what jokes about how dumb white people are to Chris Rock.
+If you've never used your terminal before, the terminal is to the developer what the light saber is to Darth Vader, what incognito mode is to the sex addict, and what jokes about how dumb, white, and racist Trump voters all are to Trevor Noah.

 When you've opened your terminal and see something like the [image](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) on the right side of this page, you're ready to move on.